Amruth-hiremath/Amruth-hiremath/README.md

 - Built an AI-native platform for constructing and simulating **logic graphs (DAGs)**
 - Designed a centralized **AI service layer** using the Google GenAI SDK
 - Implemented **persona-driven reasoning** and **multimodal interaction (text + voice)**
-- Deployed using **Google AI Studio** with preview-only Gemini models

 ---